| name | codex |

 "analyze this function implementation"

-# Code task with explicit edit request
+# With explicit edit request

-codex exec -m gpt-5.2-codex -s workspace-write \
+codex exec -m gpt-5.4 -s workspace-write \

 -c model_reasoning_effort=xhigh \